+• People were attended to in a timely manner and were supported with kindness and compassion.

+• We observed positive interactions, appropriate communication and staff appeared to enjoy delivering care to people.

+• Everyone we spoke with thought they were well cared for and treated with respect and dignity, and had their independence promoted.

+• One person told us, "There are several really nice carers.
+They are all more or less good".

-- People were attended to in a timely manner and were supported with kindness and compassion. - We observed positive interactions, appropriate communication and staff appeared to enjoy delivering care to people. - Everyone we spoke with thought they were well cared for and treated with respect and dignity, and had their independence promoted. - One person told us, "I have never seen people work so hard, the staff here are the right people". - People were encouraged to maintain relationships with their friends and families and to make new friends with people living in the service.
-Visitors could come to the service at any time, and could stay as long as they wanted. - Staff also recognised that people might need additional support to be involved in their care and information was available if people required the assistance of an advocate.
+• People were encouraged to maintain relationships with their friends and families and to make new friends with people living in the service.
+Visitors could come to the service at any time and could stay as long as they wanted.

+• Staff also recognised that people might need additional support to be involved in their care and information was available if people required the assistance of an advocate.
 An advocate is someone who can offer support to enable a person to express their views and concerns, access information and advice, explore choices and options and defend and promote their rights.